cov-lineages/llama/example_report/llama_report.md

-Not found in the background data and no additional fasta file provided:

- - example_austria1
- - example_iceland1
- - example_austria2

 The table below is a summary of these sequences provided with metadata, along with the global lineage they have been assigned.